 Mine blasting is a decades-long problem in our community that has not gone away, because elected officials have been influenced by special interests to protect mine blasting companies over the people who elected them.
 Companies should be held accountable for their actions – homeowners should be compensated for damages to their homes, and taxpayers shouldn’t have to foot the bill for damaged public buildings as a result of the blasts.

 We need to reduce the severity of blasts in the short-run and push for banning blasts in the long-run.
 When tapping into our natural resources, businesses have an even stronger obligation to operate responsibly, even if that means they assume added costs.
 Limestone can be extracted through excavation instead of blasting.

 I will work to secure reporting of mine blasting events before and after they occur, so residents psychologically affected by blasts can prepare in advance, and residents can exercise oversight over blasting operations.
 And I will collaborate with county entities to review measures taken by other Florida counties to ban blasting.
 Finally, I will fight for homeowners to be compensated for damages to their homes.

 Traffic and transportation are not mere inconveniences.
 They impact our quality of life, shortening our days and leaving us with less time to spend with our loved ones.
 For some of us, it can mean the difference between securing a job or not.

-I have listened to residents in our district and understand how traffic congestion, increased tolls, burdensome express lanes, and a lack of viable transit options are placing an undue burden on all of us.
+I have listened to residents in our district and understand how traffic congestion, increased and excessive tolls, burdensome express lanes, and a lack of viable transit options are placing an undue burden on all of us.
 We need to have better cooperation between local and state entities to plan and implement traffic solutions that work for everyone.